 "A person who never made a mistake never tried anything new." -Albert Einstein

 If you are a brave individual who has recently jumped into learning English, you are to be commended!
-Maybe you have signed up to an English as a Second Language (ESOL) course, a foreign language program for language development, or have joined other English language learners in a classroom setting with a professional English tutor.
+Maybe you have signed up to an English as a Second Language (ESOL) course, a foreign language program for language development, or have joined other English language learners in a classroom setting with a professional English tutor who has accreditation to teach English.

 Today there is more second language English speakers than there are first language English speakers.
 The English language has risen to attain the status of the world's universal tongue and is used in the business industry, the travel industry, and in social media communities online.

-For many students, English language development is not just a hobby but rather a way to accept further opportunities such as better employment, the possibility for interested ones to attend an international school, and access to some of the best universities in the world.
+For many students, English language development is an instructional experience that is not just a hobby but rather a way to accept acquire excellent literacy skills to further opportunities such as better employment, the possibility for to attend an international school (if you want to be an international student), and access to enroll at some of the best universities in the world.

 Also, students learning English are more likely to access multilingual and multicultural opportunities which prepare students for cross-cultural interaction that is so prevalent in today's world.

-For teachers, the popularity of English has created an array of teaching opportunities.
+For teachers, the popularity of English has created an array of teaching English opportunities.
 It is important to note that many ESL teaching companies and programmes hire professional English tutors who possess training certificates such as the TEFL, TESL, or TESOL.
-At ESL schools, native English speakers are usually sought after to become tutors.
-However, individuals who have successfully mastered English as a second language will be considered.
+At ESL schools, native English speakers are usually sought after to conduct language instruction classes.
+However, individuals who have successfully mastered English as a second language may also be considered to teach.

 Many believe that learning English is a piece of cake in comparison to other languages.
 Nevertheless, like all foreign tongues, acquiring the basics of English requires dedication, practice and focus since English contains many inconsistencies.